MarianDaniel99/qa-automation-javascript/README.md

 ## Overview

-This mono repo includes `webapp`, containing the React app, `cypress` containing the Cypress scripts for end-to-end testing, `playwright` containing Playwright scripts for end-to-end testing.
+This project is a mono repo created using [Yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
+It includes `webapp`, containing the React app, `cypress` containing the Cypress scripts for end-to-end testing, `playwright` containing Playwright scripts for end-to-end testing.

 ## Prerequisites